 And researchers have found that about 90% of Americans have said they plan on eating and cooking more at home once the economy improves.
 That’s great news for people like me who are trying to get us all to eat a little better.

-Have you ever gone to the gym for the first time in a while and got so sore from over-doing it you didn’t go back?
+Have you ever gone to the gym for the first time in a while and got so sore from overdoing it that you didn’t go back?
 The same thing can happen in cooking.
 Some people are either too timid or too brave.
 They either make something that’s so easy it’s barely cooking at all.
-Or they try to make a standing rib roast with all the fixings first time out and become overwhelmed.
-The key is a balance.
+Or they try to make a standing rib roast with all the fixings the first time out and become overwhelmed.
+The key is balance.
 The key is Zen.

 We need to evaluate recipes the same way we would judge an athletic event.
 Are our skills a match for the necessary technique?
 Can we easily get those exotic ingredients?
 Will we use all of that jar of pesto sauce?
 Can we afford to throw away a failure?